 “Only in Theaters” frequently frets about “the rise of streaming” but never fully explicates what that means with evidence or data; nor does it ever entertain a contrary stance, potentially about the access that streaming can offer to a diverse array of cinema for those who don’t have access to an arthouse theater.
 Gesturing at big arguments (there’s also a brief diversion into current political concerns) without much substance doesn’t much help Sbarge’s rather muddled argument about preserving the theatrical experience.

 In the second half of the film, Sbarge finally starts to get deep and personal, following Greg as he attempts to steer his family business through the storm of the pandemic.
 He channels his emotions about the roller coaster of a tumultuous year through the film titles he changes on the marquee at the Laemmle Royal in Santa Monica.
 It’s in moments where Greg lets his guard down, or when his sons or his wife Tish start to open up and analyze him, that things start to get pretty interesting.

 At this point, when “Only in Theaters” crystalizes around this person and his family, we finally uncover what the real story of this film has been all along: In fact, it’s not a film about how important theatrical exhibition is for filmmakers (though that is nice too).
 Rather, it’s an intimate portrait of a man burdened by legacy, navigating uncharted waters, not even sure that he wants to.
 The film finally gets to where it’s going, and you only wish it arrived a little bit sooner.
 Nevertheless, it could inspire movie lovers to buy a movie ticket to a local theater this weekend, and that, in itself, is worth it.

-“Only in Theaters” opens in US theaters (only) Nov.
-18 via The Film Collaborative.
+“Only in Theaters” opens in NYC theaters (only) Jan.
+20 via The Film Collaborative.